wdwvt1/microLearner/CONTRIBUTING.md

  You should include the following information in your bug report:

  1. The exact command or function call that you issue to create the bug.
  2. A link to all necessary input files for reproducing the bug.
 These files should only be as large as necessary to create the bug.
-For example, if you have an input file with 10,000 fasta-formatted sequences but the error only arises due to one of the sequences, create a new fasta file with only that sequence, run the command that was giving you problems, and verify that you still get an error.
-Then post that command and link to the trimmed fasta file.
+For example, if you have an input file with 10,000 data points but the error only arises due to one of them, create a new input file with a few data points including that one, run the command that was giving you problems, and verify that you still get an error.
+Then post that command and link to the trimmed input file.
 This is *extremely* useful to other developer, and it is likely that if you don't provide this information you'll get a response asking for it.
 Often this process helps you to better understand the bug as well.

 * For documentation additions, you should first post an issue describing what you propose to add, where you'd like to add it in the documentation, and a description of why you think it's an important addition.
 For documentation improvements and fixes, you should post an issue describing what is currently wrong or missing, and how you propose to address it.
 For more information about building and contributing to microLearner's documentation, see [this guide](doc/README.md).

 When you post your issue, the microLearner developers will respond to let you know if we agree with the addition or change.
 It's very important that you go through this step to avoid wasting time working on a feature that we are not interested in including in microLearner.

-Getting started: "quick fixes"
+Getting started: "help wanted"
 ------------------------------

-Some of our issues are labeled as ``quick fix``.
-Working on [these issues](https://github.com/RNAer/microLearner/issues?direction=desc&labels=quick+fix&milestone=&page=1&sort=updated&state=open) is a good way to get started with contributing to microLearner.
+Some of our issues are labeled as ``help wanted``.
+Working on [these issues](https://github.com/RNAer/microLearner/issues?direction=desc&labels=quick+fix%2Chelp+wanted&page=1&sort=updated&state=open) is a good way to get started with contributing to microLearner.
 These are usually small bugs or documentation errors that will only require one or a few lines of code to fix.
 Getting started by working on one of these issues will allow you to familiarize yourself with our development process before committing to a large amount of work (e.g., adding a new feature to microLearner).
 If you're interested in working on one of these issues, you should comment on the issue requesting that it be assigned to you.

 Code Review